 Call us on 0345 363 3632 for help with domain registrations and renewals.

-‡ The following suffixes will be FREE when registered for 1 year using the embedded voucher - .co.uk and .uk.
+‡ The following suffixes are on offer when registered for 1 year using the embedded voucher code - .co.uk and .uk.
 The offer prices are: .co.uk and .uk - FREE.
-These offers entitle you to one .co.uk and .uk in a single transaction, limited to one transaction per account.
-The following extensions will be offered at the prices shown (ex VAT) when registered on site for one year - .online - £3.50, .website - £3.00, .site - £3.00, .tech - £5.00, .store - £5.00, .fun - £3.00, .space - £3.00, .app - £12.00, .london - £14.99, .online - £3.50.
+These offers entitle you to one .co.uk and one .uk at the offer price per account.
+Additionally, the following extensions will be offered at the prices shown (ex VAT) when registered on site for one year: .website - £3.00, .site - £3.00, .tech - £5.00, .store - £5.00, .fun - £3.00, .space - £3.00, .app - £12.00, .london - £14.99, .online - £3.50.
 Please note, for EU customers VAT rates payable will be subject to your country of residence.
 Offers are for the first billing period only, do not apply to renewals, cannot be used in conjunction with any other offers, cannot be used where free domain offers have already been redeemed and may be withdrawn at any time at the discretion of Namesco Limited.
+Standard terms & conditions apply.